Dan Hanger – Local News Anchor Shares his Duluth Story

 Personal Life

 Hanger is also a big fan of the local art/music/theater scene and enjoys cooking and brewery culture.
-He holds surprisingly high regard for Duluth’s pizza options; an impressive compliment from a Chicago native.
+He holds surprisingly high regard for Duluth’s pizza options, an impressive compliment from a Chicago native.

 Hanger, who is currently single, has always felt that his lifestyle has been accepted in the Twin Ports.
-“In Duluth, I felt like you really needed to … keep your tie straight … back in 2006,” he said.
+“In Duluth, I felt like you needed to … keep your tie straight … back in 2006,” he said.
 “But if you look at Duluth today, you can be open anywhere and everywhere.
 I thought I’d be the only gay person when I came here in 2006.
-But Duluth is a really progressive city for its size.”
+But Duluth is a progressive city for its size.”

 Hanger’s future goals include paying off debt, purchasing a home of his own (with a yard), and traveling.
 He also wants to spend more time with his niece, Maci, and nephew, Cole.